elicia4/linux_notes/tools/sed.md

 # The "sed" stream editor

-Notes takes on this video by LearnLinuxTV: https://youtu.be/nXLnx8ncZyE
+Notes taken on this video by LearnLinuxTV: https://youtu.be/nXLnx8ncZyE

 [***go back to README***](README.md)